rysdev/LMSLiveProjectContributions/README.md

 ## StudentApplicationManager :

-Summary: Added functionality to the student application manager.
+Added functionality to the student application manager.

 * Added submenu to navbar dropdown of layout view for routing to student application manager